mnieber/gen/titan/api_pkg/docs/developers-manual.rst

 -----------

-The spec file can declare a `foo:query` resource that `/provides` a `todo:item` and/or `todo:item-list`.
+The spec file can declare a `foo:query` resource that `/provides` a `todo:item` and/or `todo:item~list`.
 Moonleap uses this information to generate graphql queries based on the type specs for these items.
 To every query corresponds a so-called 'inputs type spec' and 'outputs type spec' that that describe the inputs and outputs for that query.
 If the query is named `foo` then these type specs are named `FooInputsType` and